sayande717/notes/topics/Operating-Systems.md

     - \[+\] Process
     - \[-\] User-level Thread

+- Types of Processes:
+    - **Parent & Child**: In Linux, a parent process is one that creates another process, called a child process.
+The child process is a duplicate of the parent process but has a unique process ID (PID).
+Parent and child processes can run concurrently, and the child process inherits some attributes from the parent.
+    - **Zombie**: A zombie process is a child process that has completed execution but still has an entry in the process table.
+This occurs because the parent process has not yet read the exit status of the child process, thus not allowing the kernel to remove the process entry.
+    - **Orphan**: An orphan process is a child process whose parent process has terminated or finished execution.
+When a parent process dies, orphaned child processes are adopted by the `init` process (PID 1), which becomes their new parent.
+    - **Daemon**: A daemon process is a background process that is not attached to a terminal session and typically runs continuously, performing tasks such as handling system requests or running services.
+Daemons are often started at boot time and are detached from the controlling terminal to run independently in the background.

 ```diff
 + System call `fork()` is used to create a child process.
 - No system calls involved.